4 reasons to apply to the 2021 World Changing Ideas Awards

 The winners and finalists will be featured in the May 2021 issue of Fast Company (a monthly readership of 700,000) and online on Fastcompany.com (more than 12 million monthly unique visitors and more than 40 million page views).

-We are accepting entries in 34 categories, including one specifically about responses to the pandemic, and new categories like software, architecture, and wellness, along with new groups for companies at different levels of maturity.
+We are accepting entries in 34 categories, including one specifically about responses to the pandemic, and new categories such as software, architecture, and wellness, along with new groups for companies at different levels of maturity.
 Each category will be judged separately by expert Fast Company editors.
 If you submit to two or more categories, you will also be eligible for the Company of the Year award.

 It’s easy!